charlesbrandt/public/code/version_control/git.md

     git branch -d <local-branch>

-If the branch has been shared publicly, read on...
+If the branch has been shared publicly, and deleted on the remote repository, but still shows up locally, it can be removed with

+    git remote prune origin

+To preview this action, use

+    git remote prune origin --dry-run

 ### Setting tracking source